smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Subtracting Two Dates/readme.md

 # Subtracting Two Dates

-In this GitHub repository I have two stored procedures (one that returns a table, and one that returns a varchar) that can accurately return the difference between two dates.
+In this GitHub repository I have two stored procedures (one that returns a `TABLE`, and one that returns a `VARCHAR`) that can accurately return the difference between two dates.

 Anyone who has used the `DATEDIFF` has probably been frustrated by its limitations.
 To solve this problem, I have created two functions to subtract dates.